Primary Myelofibrosis

 Ruxolitinib (Jakafi), a JAK1/JAK2 inhibitor, is the first chemotherapeutic agent to be approved by the US Food and Drug Administration (FDA) for the treatment of myelofibrosis.

-Androgens, splenectomy, chemotherapy, and splenic embolization and radiation therapy have been used for palliation.
+Androgens, splenectomy, chemotherapy, splenic embolization and radiation therapy have been used for palliation.

 Temporary use of low-dose corticosteroids may relieve symptoms.